KannonZenetism/zenetism-field-physics/zenetism/MP12-afterword-mp.md

 It is a structure in motion —
 a system remembered in the silence of Zenon,
 unfolded through the great breath of Aion and Khaon,
-echoing through the sacred geometry of soul and mind.
+moving through the sacred geometry of soul and mind.

 It is not “true” as propositions are true.
 It is **coherent** in the way being sings